llm-bible/llm-bible.github.io/_publications/lei2020memory.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2005.05402"}
   - {name: "Code", url: "https://github.com/jayleicn/recurrent-transformer"}
-tags: ['Model Architecture', 'RAG', 'Pretraining Methods', 'Transformer', 'Has Code']
+tags: ['Transformer', 'RAG', 'Model Architecture', 'Has Code', 'Pretraining Methods']
 ---
 Generating multi-sentence descriptions for videos is one of the most challenging captioning tasks due to its high requirements for not only visual